microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 + Multiple Azure AD users to simulate user and/or administrator access to the FHIR service

 ## Getting Started
-In this challenge, you will be configuring FHIR-Proxy to perform Consent Opt Out Filtering for the FHIR service.
+In this challenge, you will be setting up FHIR-Proxy to perform Consent Opt Out Filtering for the FHIR service.
 Additionally, you will be creating a new Postman environment to call the FHIR-Proxy endpoint.

-Before setting up FHIR-Proxy for Consent Opt Out filtering, you will need to configure FHIR-Proxy authentication to securely connect with the FHIR service.
-Read the section below for a general overview of the role that FHIR-Proxy plays with FHIR service.

 > Note: Within the 2023 fiscal year, the FHIR-Proxy Function App in its current form will be deprecated.
 The app’s features and functionality will be integrated into AHDS FHIR service and other Azure resources.

-### FHIR-Proxy and FHIR service relationship
+### FHIR-Proxy and FHIR service overview
 In the Azure health data platform, FHIR service and FHIR-Proxy operate as a team.
 FHIR service is at the center of activity, and FHIR-Proxy acts as a pre- and post-processor, selectively filtering FHIR data on the way into and out of the FHIR service.
 Admins can set up FHIR-Proxy to listen to the stream of I/O data and trigger custom workflows based on specific FHIR events.
 FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to FHIR service, allowing fine-grained authorization for REST API actions at the FHIR Resource level.
 This also provides a means of Role-Based Consent so that users (i.e., patients) can authorize or deny access to certain FHIR data.

 Component View of FHIR-Proxy and FHIR service with Postman set up to call the FHIR-Proxy endpoint.